Current areas of focus

 Despite improvement in treatment and outcomes, cancer remains an important cause of death in childhood, and survivors carry significant risks to their long-term health in adult life.
 The response to treatment, survival and health outcomes, of children, teenagers and young people (CTYA) with cancer, is greatly improved, when attention is given to diet, nutrition and physical activity as integral to routine care.

-Global Research Consortium for School Health and Nutrition
+School Health and Nutrition

 ICONIC has contributed directly to the global school feeding initiative of the School Meals Coalition launched in 2021 with the World Food Programme as the lead agency and supported by UN Nutrition.
 Professor Jackson, Chair of ICONIC, sits as an observer for IUNS.
 ICONIC was instrumental in the formation of a Special Interest Group within the Nutrition Society and has continued to explore opportunities to collaborate with the Coalition, and its Research Consortium, to improve the health, nutrition status and wellbeing of school children across LMIC, with a focus on Africa.
 In October 2022, together they offered a session to celebrate the first year of the School Meals Coalition – session titled ‘Schools as a system to improve nutrition’ (available on the School Meals Coalition YouTube channel) which discussed issues affecting the delivery of school meals to children in the global south, and what strategies could be adopted to improve coverage and delivery of safe/quality school meals.